Iterate without a container element

 Use Items to stamp out repeated markup inline when you do not want List's visual chrome or scroll container.

-Items is a non-visual component — it renders the child template for each data item and places the results directly inside its parent's layout context, with no wrapping element of its own.
-This makes it the right choice when you need the stamped children to participate in an outer FlowLayout, HStack, or form — where an extra container would break the layout.
+Items is a non-visual component.
+It renders the child template for each data item and places the results directly inside its parent's layout context, with no wrapping element of its own.
+This makes it the right choice when you need the stamped children to participate in an outer HStack, VStack, or form.
+This is where an extra container would break the layout.

 <App